tribet84/terraform-workshop/README.md

 Run `terraform apply` and it will modify the subscription without deleting the current resource.

 ## Destructive changes
-Change the subscription name to your surname or something different in the dev main.tf
+Change the subscription name to _yourname_date_ in the dev plan.

 Run `terraform plan` again and you will see that a change is planned.
 But this time one resource will be destroyed and one created because this particular change forces a new resource.